 Probation, Written Warning, Counseling Assessment, Suspension, Termination

 The hearing panel may also recommend additional sanctions not specifically listed above when appropriate.
-The Dean of Students (students), Human Resources (employees), and Faculty Advancement (faculty) may alter a recommended sanction, provided the sanction implemented is within those listed above.
+The Vice President for Student and Academic Life (students), Vice President for Human Resources (employees), and Provost (faculty) may alter a recommended sanction, provided the sanction implemented is within those listed above.

 Who will be informed of the decision?
 When?
 How?